How to Write Impactful Booking Confirmation Emails

 Sample booking confirmation email template

-Start with a basic message that includes information a guest may have inputted during the booking process.
+Start with a basic message that includes information the guest may have entered during the booking process.

 Use simple words like booked, confirmed or reserved in your subject line.
-In the body, include clickable links and info buttons to enhance the experience for your reader.
+In the body, include clickable links and information buttons to enhance your reader’s experience.

-And if you’re feeling fancy, try using bold text and images to help draw the reader in.
-Further, you can highlight key details that give guests the ability to scan the message.
-Your email validates an action they took with a confirmation message.
+And if you’re feeling fancy, try using bold text and images to draw the reader in.
+You can also highlight important details so guests can find them at a glance, even if they’re not fully focused on what they’re reading.
+Let’s repeat for emphasis: your email acknowledges an action they’ve taken with a confirmation message.
 Here is an example:

-Your booking is confirmed, and we’ll see you on [booking date]!
-Thank you for booking [name of activity] with us on [location].
+Your reservation is confirmed, and we’ll see you on [booking date]!
+Thank you for booking [name of activity] with us in [location].
 You’ll find details of your reservation and payment details enclosed below.

 If you need to get in touch, you can email or phone us directly.
-We look forward to welcoming you soon!
+Our customer service team is available [hours] to assist you with any questions or concerns.

 Thanks again,